bluedynamics/bda.intellidatetime/README.txt

   the input format is definded by a locale2pattern mapping and is provided by a seperate interface.

-  TODO: complete the locale2pattern mappings, currently provided is 'en', 'de'
+  TODO: complete the locale2pattern mappings, currently provided is
+        'en', 'de', 'fr', 'es'
-        and the special locale iso, which is used as default.
+        and the special locale 'iso', which is used as default.

   Example: